Adaptive regularization with Cubics

 source

-There are two generic functors, that implement the sub problem
+There is a generic objective, that implements the sub problem

 Fields